martinandert/react-translate-component/README.md

         )
 ```

 The value of the `name` prop will be interpolated into the translation result.
-The `component` prop tells Translate, which HTML tag to render as container element.
+The `component` prop tells Translate which HTML tag to render as container element.

 All that's left to do is to add the actual translations.
 You do so by calling the `registerTranslations` function of Counterpart: